infinum/android-handbook/Libraries.md

 3. **Retrofit**

 	Retrofit is a type-safe HTTP client for Android and Java.
-It uses annotations to describe the HTTP request, and has support for URL parameter replacement and query parameter.
+It uses annotations to describe a HTTP request and has support for URL parameter replacement and query parameter.
 Also, it allows you to upload Multipart request bodies and files.

 	More info with code examples is available [here](http://square.github.io/retrofit/).

 4. **OkHttp**

-	OkHttp is an HTTP & SPDY client for Android and Java applications.
+	OkHttp is a HTTP & SPDY client for Android and Java applications.
 It also provides you with MockWebServer, which can be used for testing.

 	More info with code examples is available [here](http://square.github.io/okhttp/).

 5. **Chuck**

-	Chuck is a network library that logs the requests and responses in runtime on the device itself.
+	Chuck is a network library that logs the requests and responses during runtime on the device itself.
 This library should be enabled on staging and/or debug builds and should **never** be used in production.
 This is a required library that should always be implemented in the aforementioned environments.

 	More info with code examples is available [here](https://github.com/jgilfelt/chuck).